andrewkroh/google-oidc-auth-middleware/README.md

 | authorized.emails  |                | X        | List of allowed email addresses.                                                                                                                                                  |
 | authorized.domains |                | X        | List of allowed domains.                                                                                                                                                          |

+## Headers

+*X-Forwarded-User*

+When the middleware proxies a request it adds an `X-Fowarded-User` header containing the user's email address.

 ## Example config

 Static config